markdicker/themezip/README.md

 ## Creates a wordpress distribution archive file

 One of the best things about wordpress development is tools like wp-cli.
 However this is designed around the premise that you will be developing your theme or plugin within the wordpress directory structure.
 I don't always want to do this.
 Sometimes I want to build my plugin elsewhere and push the distribution files to the theme or plugins folder.

-whilst wp-cli has a plugin called dist-archive that builds a distribution archive excluding files that are in the .distignore it only works within the wp structure.
+Whilst wp-cli has a plugin called dist-archive that builds a distribution archive excluding files that are in the .distignore it only works within the wp structure.

 In the past i've done this using bash files but I want to use modern tools like gulp to make the process easier.